11 Mar More than Just a Bad Habit: Diagnosis & Treatment of Body-Focused Repetitive Behaviours

 Amanda completed her Bachelor of Arts in Psychology from Kansas State University and her Master of Science in Counselling Psychology from the University of Kansas.
 Amanda is a member of the International OCD Foundation where she completed the Behavioural Therapy Training Institute.
 She is a member of the TLC Foundation for BFRBs where she completed the Virtual Professional Training Institute.
 Amanda is also a board member of OCD Kansas, an affiliate of the International OCD Foundation.

 This online workshop will give you instant access to 5.5 hours of video content, accessible via streaming on our website, as well as downloadable PowerPoint slides (PDF).
-You can view the course content in your own time.
-Please note that access will expire 12 months after purchasing the course.
+You can view the course content in your own time, there is no time limit on access.

 The duration of this workshop is 5.5 learning hours.
 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.